tristndev/ComPI/README.md

 ## Development

-The modules of ComPI were developed with easy maintainability and custom extendibility in mind.
+The modules of *ComPI* were developed with easy maintainability and custom extendibility in mind.
 Accordingly, the source code should have lots of explaining comments making it easily understandable.

 Module-specific remarks regarding their individual development and contributions are made in the respective detailed README files.

+## Licenses

+Since some of the modules of *ComPI* are based on previous work of different authors, information on licenses and credits can be found in the individual subdirectories.